 Cameka Hazel specializes in the supervision and training of professional mental health and school counselors.
 As a counselor educator, she is an advocate for holistic training for future counselor educators to be effectively prepared to meet the social, emotional and educational needs of the diverse K–12 student population.
 Her research includes multicultural counseling competence training in counselor education, mental health care for children and families of refugee status and trauma in children.
-Hazel has presented at local and national conferences on subjects such as helping new school counselors thrive, reducing preventive and risk factors for school counselor burnout and Caribbean national migration experiences to the US, and acculturation stressors during the transition process.
-Her current research focuses on school counselors' perception of the impact of the COVID-19 pandemic on students' academic, social, emotional development.
+Hazel has presented at local and national conferences on subjects such as helping new school counselors thrive, reducing preventive and risk factors for school counselor burnout and Caribbean national migration experiences to the U.S., and acculturation stressors during the transition process.
+Her current research focuses on school counselors' perception of the impact of the COVID-19 pandemic on students' academic, social, and emotional development.

 Recent Projects and Research

 - Hazel, C., Lustica, H., & McCluskey, R. (2021).
 School Counselors Perception on the Covid-19 College and Career Readiness

 - Hazel, C., Lustica, H., & McCluskey, R. (2021).
 School Counselors Perception on the Covid-19 College and Career Readiness (in progress).

 - Hazel, C., Smythe-Browne C., & Reid, C. (2021).
 Examining Caribbean Nationals Immigrant Issues: Migration Experiences to the US and Acculturative Stressors During the Transition Process.
 Presentation at ACES Conference in Atlanta, GA.

 - Hazel, C (2021).
 Prior Experience With Diversity Affects How Multicultural Counseling Instructors Teach Diversity: A Qualitative Study.
 In peer review.

 - Kim, N., Lee, D., & Hazel, C. (2020).
 Preventative and Risk Factors for School Counselor Burnout.
 NYSSCA Virtual Conference.